-The successful candidate will be expected to:
+The successful candidates will be expected to:

 - Manage own academic research and administrative activities.
+This involves small scale project management and co-ordinating multiple aspects of work to meet deadlines. - Adapt existing and develop new research methodologies and materials.
+Specifically, the candidates will be expected to develop mathematical models of avian influenza transmission in Great Britain, building on previous work by the Oxford-Warwick-Liverpool-UEA-APHA collaborative team. - Prepare working theories and analyse qualitative and/or quantitative data from a variety of sources, reviewing and refining theories as appropriate.
+The candidates will be expected to parameterise the models that they develop using real-world data and use the models to test control interventions.

-This involves small scale project management, to co-ordinate multiple aspects of work to meet deadlines - Adapt existing and develop new research methodologies and materials - Contribute ideas for new research projects, improve existing results, and develop new methods as appropriate; - Contribute ideas for new research projects - Collaborate in the preparation of research publications, and book chapters - Present papers at conferences or public meetings - Act as a source of information and advice to other members of the group on methodologies or procedures - Represent the research group at external meetings/seminars, either with other members of the group or alone - Carry out collaborative projects with colleagues in partner institutions, and research groups
+- Collaborate in the preparation of research publications and contribute towards ensuring that the models developed are usable by policy colleagues in future outbreaks. - Present papers at conferences or public meetings. - Act as a source of information and advice to other members of the group on methodologies or procedures. - Represent the research group at external meetings/seminars, either with other members of the group or alone. - Carry out collaborative projects with colleagues in partner institutions and research groups.
+The researchers will have opportunities to interact with project team researchers at other UK universities and the UK government's Animal and Plant Health Agency.